Reducing recidivism, having a felony record, and second chances.

 The remaining, albeit significant challenge, is a political one; that being the removal of the word ‘felony’ (in certain cases) from a defendant’s record.

-This is because the word ‘felony’ which appears either;
+This is because the word ‘felony’ appears;

 (1) on most job applications or